Jayita11/ANN-Classification-Customer-Churn-Prediction/README.md

 ### Data Collection

-Gather the data required for your project.
+Gather the data required for the project.
 The specified dataset contains information about customers, including features like credit score, geography, gender, age, tenure, balance, and more.

 ### Exploratory Data Analysis